What is tracing paper and what are the areas of its application. A unique property is transparency! Types of tracing paper in the USSR

 Format (cm/cm): 70x100.

-Production Schoellershammer, Germany
+Made by Schoellershammer, Germany

 FSC certified.

-Company "Bereg"
+Bereg Company

-Production: Fedrigoni, Italy
+Manufacturer: Fedrigoni, Italy

-GSC (Golden Star Colour)
+GSC (Golden Star Color)

 Large selection of colors: